Now, we’re talking about Hawaii here, so “cheap” is relative…

 Extra time at an airport for a layover could also mean extra money you spend in the way of airport food.
 You can bring your own food (carry-on friendly!) but if you don’t, airport food is typically expensive!

 You will also want to look at the time of arrival into Honolulu airport.
 You might not like the idea of arriving to an unfamiliar city at night.

-When you’re thinking about what to pack for Hawaii, try to pack light without any big containers of liquids so you can avoid any extra baggage fees.
+When you’re thinking about what to pack, try to pack light for Hawaii without any big containers of liquids so you can avoid any extra baggage fees.

 Most airlines will charge you from the first checked bag, but look into this once you’ve booked your flight.
 (Or before, if you definitely will be checking in a bag, so you can compare total price of the flight with baggage fees.)

 And pick these seats on your flight to Honolulu airport to have the best chance of aerial views of Oahu!

 How to find the cheapest flights Hawaii

 If you’re ready to start really thinking about booking your flight, have a look at this step-by-step guide on how to find the cheapest time to fly to Hawaii.

 This is based on paying $75 per night on these types of vacation rentals on Oahu.
 (Find a referral link there to get up to a $40 discount on your booking to save more money on your trip to Hawaii!)

 It could be possible for you to find nightly rates that are closer to $60 if your timing is good!
 If you’re going solo to Hawaii, you may be able to find rentals for under $50 a night.
 This means your cost for accommodation becomes closer to $300.
 There are also hostels in Honolulu that are cheaper.